infinitered/ignite/docs/quick-start/project-structure-bowser.md

 # Project Structure

 When creating a new React Native project with Ignite CLI, your project will include a number of nested files and folders.
-This structure is one the React Native best practices included with Ignite's default boilerplate.
+This structure is one the React Native best practices included with Ignite's latest Bowser boilerplate.
 With this structure, your project already has a head start.
 Let's take a closer look at Ignite's default structure and explain how to leverage its benefits.

 _NOTE: If you're using a different boilerplate, your project structure will likely look quite different._